Can you go to America with a criminal record?

 Obtaining an ESTA with a drug-related charge means answering “NO” to both questions relating pending charges and the use of illegal drugs.
 However, answering “NO” to having violated laws related to the possession, use or distribution of illegal drugs would be false if one has been convicted for activities declared in the question related to illegal drugs.

-If the ESTA application is rejected, it is still possible to request a tourist visa B-2 or a business visa B-1 and have the possibility to clarify the circumstances regarding the possession or the use of drugs.
+If the USA ESTA application is rejected, it is still possible to request a tourist visa B-2 or a business visa B-1 and have the possibility to clarify the circumstances regarding the possession or the use of drugs.